-FIR 320 - Essentials of Firefighter I 4.0 Credit(s) Lecture 4 Lab/Clinical 0
+FIR 320 - Essentials of Firefighter I

 Essentials of Firefighter I is structured for competency based training of the Firefighter I information presented in the IFSTA (International Fire Service Training Association).
 The Firefighter I will receive knowledge and skills to function as an integral member of a fire fighting team under direct supervision in hazardous conditions.